-The required Senior Field Experience involves two semesters of field placement in an agency that provides social work services chosen by the School of Social Work Field Office.
+The required Senior Field Experience involves two semesters of field placement in an agency that provides social work services and meets the School's site requirements as determined by the School of Social Work Field Office.
 This placement occurs during the student's last two semesters in the social work program, either Fall and Winter terms or Winter and Summer terms.
 This course is open only to qualified social work majors.
 This is a generalist field placement.
 Students do not specialize at this level.
-Students learn to do assessment, intervention, and evaluation.
+Students engage in learning opportunities to practice skills in assessment, intervention, and evaluation.
 Students must complete 200 hours of field work in each of two consecutive semesters for a total of 400 hours; additional hour requirements must have prior approval by the faculty liaison or Field Director.
 Placements are completed in a single social work agency.
 Field courses must be taken in the last two semesters that a student enrolls in required Social Work courses, just prior to graduation.
-Students will be in the field 16 hours per week, Tuesdays and Thursdays, or based on a schedule negotiated between the student and the agency, for the semesters in field placement.
+Students will be in the field 16 hours per week, based on a schedule negotiated between the student and the agency, for the semesters in field placement.
 They will be enrolled in a concurrent field seminar that meets weekly and will remain in the same seminar section throughout the duration of their field placement experience.
 The seminar instructor serves as the liaison to the agency, visiting the student on site once per semester.
 The seminar instructor determines the student's grade in field.